It's all about the air we breathe.

 Most professional agents and brokers are keenly aware of the mold issue and how to handle it.
 However, it is recommended that agents and brokers encourage, as opposed to discourage.
 Mold inspection and mold testing should be considered on any occasion where moisture or water problems have occurred.

-Are you a Property Manager or a Landlord?
+Property Manager or a Landlord

 Are you a tenant?

-2.Professional mold remediation by an independent certified mold remediation firm (following IICRC 520 standards of practice).
+Remove the Mold: Professional mold remediation by an independent certified mold remediation firm (following IICRC 520 standards of practice).

-By adhering to the 3-step process, not only will you be comfortable that your environment is safe once again, but you will also be protected from real estate devaluation.
+By adhering to the three-step process, not only will you be comfortable that your environment is safe once again, but you will also be protected from real estate devaluation.
 In today's real estate world, nobody wants to buy a mold problem.
-It is required by law to disclose home conditions before the home sale.
+Home owners are required by law to disclose home conditions before the home sale.

 If you've had water intrusions or leaks which resulted in mold, producing the three documents for the buyer and/or buyers agent will immunize yourself from any attempt at negotiating a lower price due to a mold problem.